Introduction to Shape Nodes - The Cursor

 In this series of posts I describe the process I've followed, as an amateur game designer, for developing an adventure game written in Swift using the SpriteKit framework for iOS.

-In the world of adventure games, one of the main innovations introduced by Maniac Mansion, was replacing the text parser with a cursor and clickable elements such as verbs, inventory items, and objects in the scene.
-This innovation revolutionized the user interaction and usability of adventure games.
+In the realm of adventure games, a significant innovation introduced by Maniac Mansion was the replacement of the text parser with a cursor and clickable elements such as verbs, inventory items, and objects within the scene.
+This innovation revolutionized user interaction and the usability of adventure games.

-A cursor doesn’t make almost any sense on touch screen devices (iOS), but it still does for tvOS and macOS, so let’s create one by using a SKShapeNode.
+While a cursor may not be entirely practical for touch screen devices (iOS), it remains relevant for tvOS and macOS.
+Therefore, let’s create one using an SKShapeNode.

 SKShapeNode

 An SKShapeNode is a subclass of SKNode that can display shapes.
-You can initialize a new shape node with simple shapes like a rectangle or a circle, or you can assign a custom CGPath.
+You can initialize a new shape node with simple shapes like a rectangle or a circle, or assign it a custom CGPath.

 Cursor extends SKShapeNode.
-For now this class just overrides the default SKShapeNode constructor, but in the future I will implement a couple of more methods, for instance one for moving the shape as a result of touch events.
+Currently, this class just overrides the default SKShapeNode constructor, but in the future, I will implement additional methods, such as one for moving the shape in response to touch events.

 1